eLearning

 If a new tool is being rolled out and the old tools are going away, employees must know how to use the new tool on day one.
 That means all training must be done before launch if employees must have uninterrupted access to an application.

-In that case, a bit more of a ramp-up may be needed at least for communicating when they must take training.
+In that case, a bit more of a ramp-up may be needed, at least for communicating when they must take training.
 Or perhaps a healthy amount of communication about the upcoming change.
-Luckily we have things like custom eLearning that make it easier to rapidly deploy training to hundreds, thousands, or even hundreds of thousands of employees in a very short amount of time.
+Luckily, we have things like custom eLearning that make it easier to rapidly deploy training to hundreds, thousands, or even hundreds of thousands of employees quickly.

-Reasons Why Training Should Be Done Close To The Time Of Need
+Reasons Why Training Should Be Done Close to the Time of Need

-I mentioned briefly why training should be done as close to the time of need as possible.
-But, there are several other reasons and more to say about them.
+I briefly mentioned why training should be done as close to the time of need as possible.
+But there are several other reasons and more to say about them.
 While we provide many digital training solutions, these facts apply to all types of training.

 Whether employees are getting virtual instructor-led training, live training, or any other type, these reasons for offering training as close to the time of need as possible always apply.
 Here we go.